-In epidemiology, study mainly deals only with the distribution of diseases/conditions in human and with the factors influencing the distribution and the frequency of diseases.
+In epidemiology, the study mainly deals only with the distribution of diseases/conditions in humans and with the factors influencing the distribution and the frequency of diseases.
 Study design can be mainly classified into two types,

 Observational study design and Experimental study design.

-- To describe the burden, severity, prevalence of the disease, risk factors and health behaviors that increases the risk of disease.
+- To describe the burden, severity, prevalence of the disease, risk factors, and health behaviors that increase the risk of disease.

 - To determine how effective the intervention is.